Neoteroi/BlackSheep-Docs/docs/responses.md

 ## The Response class
 A normal request handler in BlackSheep is expected to return an instance of the `blacksheep.Response` class.
-Users of the framework can define request handlers that return different kinds of objects, in such case they are normalized at application start-up, to return instances of `Response`.
+Users of the framework can define request handlers that return different kinds of objects.
+In such cases they are normalized at application start-up to return instances of `Response`.

-The following example shows how to use the low level objects to create a response with status 200 and body "Hello, World":
+The following example shows how to use the low-level objects to create a response with status 200 and body "Hello, World":

 ```python